Aku Louhimies: Education

-Aku attended school in the United States, graduating from Billings West High School in Montana.
-After he studied history at the University of Helsinki, and film directing at University of Art and Design Helsinki in Finland.
+Aku graduated from Billings West High School in Montana, U.S. After returning to Helsinki, he studied history at the University of Helsinki, and film directing at University of Art and Design Helsinki in Finland.
 Louhimies' military rank is Reserve Senior Lieutenant.
 He is fluent in English, Finnish, Swedish, and Spanish.

 December 2019 Louhimies was promoted to an officer rank of Senior Lieutenant (in reserves) by Finnish Defence Forces.

 Career

 Feature films

-Restless (2000) was first feature film directed by Louhimies, and after that, he has directed eight feature films, among them award-winning Frozen Land (2005), war drama Tears of April (2008), multi-narrative drama Naked Harbour (2012) and hard-hitting crime-drama 8-ball (2013).
+Restless (2000) was first feature film directed by Louhimies, and after that, he has directed nine feature films, among them award-winning Frozen Land (2005), war drama Tears of April (2008), multi-narrative drama Naked Harbour (2012) and hard-hitting crime-drama 8-ball (2013).